 Martyn Ward, Director of Strategy and Chief Information Officer at the trust said:

 ‘It was great to be able to welcome so many service leavers and veterans at the trust’s Insight Day and to see so much enthusiasm for potential careers in the NHS.
 Many had travelled great distances to attend the event to see and hear for themselves what the NHS can offer, as well as share their experiences with others who have already made this transition.

 “As a trust we are also delighted to have been awarded a Silver Award by the Employer Recognition Scheme, an achievement that can be credited to our Step into Health Programme.
-I am looking forward to representing the trust at the award presentation ceremony on board HMS Victory on 5 September alongside Shaun Mclaughlin, who recently joined us after retiring from his role as a senior officer in the RAF.”
+I am looking forward to representing the trust at the award presentation ceremony on board HMS Victory on 5 September alongside Candy Easton, who recently joined us after retiring from her role as an officer in the Royal Navy.”